 However, in 2020, they achieved the improbable by qualifying for their first ever European Championships.
-To some extent, it is surprising that it took them so long to reach a major tournament -- Finland have never participated in the finals of the FIFA World Cup.
+To some extent, it is surprising that it took them so long to reach a major tournament - Finland have never participated in the finals of the FIFA World Cup either.

-While Finland was a grand duchy of the Russian empire, their football association was founded in 1907.
-In 1908, Finland became a member of FIFA.
+Despite Finland being a grand duchy of the Russian Empire, their soccer association was founded in 1907.
+A year later, Finland became a member of FIFA.

 In 1911, Finland played their first international against Sweden in Helsinki, losing 1-0.
-Finland participated in the football tournament at the 1912 summer Olympics, beating Italy and the Russian Empire, but losing their bronze medal match against the Netherlands.
+Finland then participated in the soccer tournament at the 1912 Summer Olympics, beating Italy and the Russian Empire, but losing their bronze medal match against the Netherlands.

-Although TUL players were ineligible to play for the national team between 1919 and 1939, many defected to play international football anyway.
+Although TUL players were ineligible to play for the national team between 1919 and 1939, many defected to play international soccer anyway.
 The two unions merged in 1956.

 Antti Muurinen took over as head coach in 2000 and presided over Finland's golden generation, featuring players such as Antti Niemi, Sami Hyypia, Teemu Tainio and Mikael Forssell, as well as Litmanen.
-However, he was unable to lead them to the 2002 World Cup or Euro 2004 and paid with his job for poor results in qualifying for the 2006 FIFA World Cup.
+However, he was unable to lead them to the 2002 World Cup or Euro 2004 and paid with his job for poor results in the 2006 World Cup qualifying campaign.

 Roy Hodgson took over as manager in January 2006 and came with huge pedigree, having previously managed at Inter Milan, but stepped down after failing to lead Finland to qualification for Euro 2008.
 Finland were only just edged into the tournament finals by Portugal.

-Hodgson was succeeded by Stuart Baxter, but he became unpopular by the end of his reign amid reports of falling out with key players and was sacked in November 2010.
-Finland dropped to 86th in the FIFA World Rankings with Baxter at the helm.
-This despite the fact that Baxter had pedigree in Scandinavia after his heroic title win with AIK in 1998 despite the team scoring the fewest goals in the Swedish Allsvenskan.
+Hodgson was succeeded by Stuart Baxter, but he was unpopular by the end of his reign amid reports of falling out with key players.
+He was sacked in November 2010 as Finland had dropped to 86th in the FIFA World Rankings.
+This was despite the fact that Baxter had a strong pedigree in Scandinavia after his heroic title win with AIK in 1998, despite the team having scored the fewest goals in the Swedish Allsvenskan.

 Performances during qualification for the 2010, 2014 and 2018 World Cup campaigns and Euro 2012 and 2016 were disappointing.
-However, Teemu Pukki's sensational form saw Finland qualify for Euro 2020.
-The tournament was delayed due to COVID-19, but when they do take part, it will be their first appearance at a major tournament.
+However, Teemu Pukki's sensational form saw Finland qualify for Euro 2020, their first major tournament.

-Sami Hyypia, Mikael Forssell and Teemu Pukki are among the players who can claim to be legends of the Finnish national football team (or, to be more precise, Pukki can claim to be a legend in the making).
+Sami Hyypia, Mikael Forssell and Teemu Pukki are among the players who can claim to be legends of the Finnish national soccer team.
 However, Jari Litmanen was the player who paved the way for several others and is likely to be viewed by most as the main legend in Finland's history.

-Finland has a population of approximately 5.5 million people and football is a growing sport, but it is not the most popular spectator sport yet, as it is topped by ice hockey.
-However, football has more registered players than hockey.
+Finland has a population of approximately 5.5million people and soccer is a growing sport.
+Ice hockey is the most popular spectator sport, but soccer has more registered players.